GyroSuperintelligence/BabyLM/guides/Genetics.md

 The learning mechanism is a two-fold process:

 1. **Implicit/Unconscious Learning:** Continuous, irreversible mutation of the `T` tensor by the input stream
-2. **Explicit/Conscious Learning:** Recording and statistical weighting of which `key_index` patterns are triggered
+2. **Explicit/Conscious Learning:** Recording of which `key_index` patterns are triggered, tracked for analysis and metadata only.
+This does not influence inference or pattern selection.

 **Pattern Memory:**
-- Each pattern's historical usage is tracked including frequency and position
+- Each pattern's historical usage is tracked including frequency and position, for analysis and curriculum design, not for inference.
 - Pattern sequences (which patterns tend to follow others) are indexed
 - This provides a form of procedural memory that influences future inference